-CITRIS Policy Lab - The CITRIS Policy Lab supports interdisciplinary research, education, and thought leadership to address core questions regarding the role of formal and informal regulation in promoting innovation and amplifying its positive effects on society.
+CITRIS Policy Lab - The CITRIS Policy Lab supports interdisciplinary research, education and thought leadership to address core questions regarding the role of formal and informal regulation in promoting technological innovation and amplifying its positive effects on society.

 Labs and Programs

-Marvell NanoLab at CITRIS - The Berkeley Marvell NanoLab provides a 150mm-silicon-based, 15,000-square-foot Class 100/1000 cleanroom to support the nanofabrication technology research of more than 450 academic and industrial researchers annually — including more than 80 Principal Investigators (PIs) and around 25 high tech start-ups.
+Marvell NanoLab at CITRIS - The Berkeley Marvell Nanofabrication Laboratory provides a 15,000-square-foot Class 100/1000 cleanroom to support the nanofabrication technology research of more than 100 principal investigators and over 500 academic and industrial researchers.

-CITRIS Foundry - Founded in 2013, the CITRIS Foundry empowers top entrepreneurial scientists, researchers, and engineers from the University of California to build transformative innovations that will have a significant impact on the world.
-It leverages the resources and expertise inherent in both our local innovation ecosystem and our global collaborations to support new ventures, social enterprises, and tech transfer pathways.
+CITRIS Foundry - Founded in 2013, the CITRIS Foundry empowers entrepreneurial researchers from the University of California to build transformative deep tech inventions that will have a significant impact on the world.
+It leverages the resources and expertise inherent in both the local innovation ecosystem and the institution’s global collaborations to support new ventures, social enterprises and tech transfer pathways.

-CITRIS Research Exchange - CITRIS Research Exchange delivers fresh perspectives on information technology and society from distinguished academic, industry, and civic leaders.
-Free and open to the public, this series highlights leading voices on societal-scale research issues.
+CITRIS Research Exchange - CITRIS Research Exchange delivers fresh perspectives on information technology and society from distinguished academic, industry and civic leaders.
+Free and open to the public, this seminar series highlights leading voices on societal-scale research issues.